ibm-cloud-docs/databases-for-postgresql/howto-pgaudit.md

 ## Session Logging
 {: #session-logging}

 Session logging is off by default.
-You can enable Session logging parameters that will log all activity for sets of audit event types.
+You can enable Session logging parameters that log all activity for sets of audit event types.
 Session logging is enabled for the whole DB cluster and is either `on` or `off` for a specific event type.

 ## Event Types
 {: #event-types}